unicef/publicgoods-toolkit/community.md

 Direct crowdfunding and sponsorship might also be a viable financing option in some cases.
 GitHub recently launched [GitHub Sponsors](https://github.com/sponsors) to let individuals and companies donate directly to GitHub hosted open source projects.
 And there are surely other options we haven’t come across or considered here.

 Lastly, charging for use might be an option as well.
 For example, the DPG [ODK](https://getodk.org/) is free as a self-hosted solution for offline data collection, but the organization also provides cloud-based hosting at different pricing tiers](https://getodk.org/#odk-cloud).
 Infrastructural components of some DPGs might lend themselves to a revenue-generating model for commercial implementations to support free non-commercial implementations.
+The DPG [Project AEDES](https://aedesproject.org/), a portal that predicts dengue hotspots from climate, search and satellite data, plans to [create a social enterprise around the dengue prediction service](https://digitalpublicgoods.net/registry/project-aedes.html).
+The predication can be generalized by incorporating other risk frameworks.
+The new social enterprise would offer subscriptions to the insights.

 The most important take-away is to think about your DPG’s financial sustainability from a project lifecycle viewpoint.
 Early design and feasibility work might be funded through research grants to a partner academic institute.
 Seed funding might be at a low enough threshold for your agency to cover, as it was for GFDDR with GeoNode, or you might complement your investment in an external vendor with funding from a social impact investor.
-Philanthropic funds might help you pilot the project in particular locations, as was the case with the DHIS2, or for scaling, as was the case with [OpenSRP](https://wiki.digitalsquare.io/index.php/Digital_Square_Investments_in_Global_Goods#Notice_B_Investments) The DPG [Primero](https://www.primero.org/resources) is a collaborative effort across aid organizations and agencies that started with initial seed funding of $1.5 million from the United States Agency for International Development’s (USAID) Office of Foreign Disaster Assistance (OFDA) and the United States Center for Disease Control (CDC).
+Philanthropic funds might help you pilot the project in particular locations, as was the case with the DHIS2, or for scaling, as was the case with [OpenSRP](https://wiki.digitalsquare.io/index.php/Digital_Square_Investments_in_Global_Goods#Notice_B_Investments), or for capacity, as was the case with the Bill and Melinda Gates Foundation [funding a community manager for the DPG Mojaloop](https://appdevelopermagazine.com/the-gates-foundation-chats-about-mojaloop).
+The DPG [Primero](https://www.primero.org/resources) is a collaborative effort across aid organizations and agencies that started with initial seed funding of $1.5 million from the United States Agency for International Development’s (USAID) Office of Foreign Disaster Assistance (OFDA) and the United States Center for Disease Control (CDC).
 [Ongoing platform development costs are funded by UNICEF, while countries fund the costs for customizing the platform to their specific requirements](https://www.unicef.org/evaluation/media/946/file/Primero.pdf).
+Training and ongoing maintenance costs might be linked with existing investments or new grants to local academic institutions to improve digital skills and build the local workforce.

 [NOTE that Mifos has an ROI evaluation framework and .xlsx that seems like it should be promising to look at, but it's not publicly accessible despite the link. https://mifos.org/blog/documenting-technology-impact-mifos-roi-model-case-studies/]